Batcave: Batman: Arkham

-In the 2009 video game Batman: Arkham Asylum, Batman can access a secret auxiliary Batcave hidden within the cave system beneath Arkham Island after the Joker takes control of the asylum.
+In the 2009 video game Batman: Arkham Asylum, Batman can access an auxiliary Batcave hidden within the cave system beneath Arkham Island after the Joker takes control of the asylum.
 This Batcave is small and fairly spartan compared to its comic counterpart, containing only two small platforms, a Batcomputer, and one of Batman's Batwing planes.
-Near the end of the game this cave was partially destroyed by Poison Ivy.
+Near the end of the game, this cave is partially destroyed by Poison Ivy.

 Although not featured in the main story, the Batcave does appear as a downloadable challenge map in Batman: Arkham City.
-During the main story, Batman is able to access the Batcomputer's database via his batsuit and can upload data to Alfred who can analyze it using the Batcomputer back at the Batcave.
+During the main story, Batman is able to access the Batcomputer's database via his batsuit and can upload data to Alfred, who analyzes it using the Batcomputer back at the Batcave.

 The Batcave is accessible in the main campaign of Batman: Arkham Origins.
-From the cave the player can use the Batwing fast travel system, switch to alternate skins and enter the challenge map rooms as opposed to selecting from the main menu as in previous Arkham games.
-Alfred is also present in the cave, supplying Batman with gadget upgrades.
-The Batcave is heavily damaged by Bane during the game's climax.
-It is still damaged during the DLC Cold, Cold Heart, set on New Year's Eve, just after the events of the main game.
+From the cave, the player can use the Batwing fast travel system, switch to alternate costumes, and access challenge map rooms (which was done from the main menu in the previous two games).

 Although the Batcave is not accessible in Batman: Arkham Knight, Alfred coordinates all activity from it.
-He also activates the Knightfall Protocol from within the cave using Bruce's voice authorization password "Martha".
-When Wayne Manor was destroyed after Bruce activates the protocol, it is unknown if the Batcave survived.
-Throughout the game, both Batman and Robin utilize a Bat-Bunker of sorts underneath Panessa Studios, where Robin works to cure those infected by Joker's blood.
-The bunker contains holding cells for each infected patient, as well as medical equipment and a Bat-computer.
+He also activates the Knightfall Protocol from within the cave using Bruce's voice authorization password, "Martha".
+After Wayne Manor is destroyed when Bruce activates the protocol, the fate of the Batcave is left unclear.

+While the Batcave is not accessible in Batman: Arkham Shadow, similarly to Batman: Arkham Asylum, a backup Batcave built underneath Blackgate Penitentiary can be used during the main story.
+It features a spare Batcomputer, a training station for accessing challenges, and an area that allows players to return to Gotham City.
+It also has an entrance/exit that players can use to switch between Matches Malone and Batman.
+Additionally, the cave is where messages and voicemails left by other characters can be accessed, including Vicki Vale, Lucius Fox, Harvey Dent, Selina Kyle, Andrea Beaumont, and an Arkham Asylum C.A.A.R.E.
+Representative.